-After the Treasurer or the Investment Manager(s) has determined the approximate maturity date based on cash flow needs and market conditions and has analyzed and selected one or more optimal types of investments, a minimum of three (3) qualified banks and/or approved broker/dealers must be contacted and asked to provide bids/offers on securities in question.
+After the Treasurer or the Investment Manager(s) has determined the approximate maturity date based on cash flow needs and market conditions and has analyzed and selected one or more optimal types of investments, all transactions shall be competitive bid, either electronic or manually with a minimum of three (3) qualified banks and/or approved broker/dealers must be contacted and asked to provide bids/offers on securities in question.
 Bids will be held in confidence until the bid deemed to best meet the investment objectives is determined and selected.

-However, if obtaining bids/offers are not feasible or appropriate, securities may be purchased utilizing the comparison to current market price method on an exception basis.
+However, if obtaining bids/offers are not feasible or appropriate, securities Mecurities may be purchased utilizing the comparison to current market price method if the current market price is verified through a real-time financial market data provider. on an exception basis.
 Acceptable current market price providers include, but are not limited to:

-- A. Telerate Information System - B. Bloomberg Information Systems - Wall Street Journal or a comparable nationally recognized financial publication providing daily market pricing - D. Daily market pricing provided by the City's custodian or their correspondent institutions.
+- A. Telerate Information System - B. Bloomberg Information Systems - C. Wall Street Journal or a comparable nationally recognized financial publication providing daily market pricing - D. Daily market pricing provided by the City's custodian or their correspondent institutions.